Hajarita12/RepositoryPFA24/README.md

-# Solution Intégrée AHP-TOPSIS et Fuzzy AHP TOPSIS pour la Prise de Décision Multicritère
+# Integrated AHP-TOPSIS and Fuzzy AHP TOPSIS Solution for Multi-Criteria Decision Making

 ![WhatsApp Image 2024-05-19 à 16 44 40_c5e9563f](https://github.com/Hajarita12/RepositoryPFA24/assets/120518556/b9319c5b-9b18-4faf-9512-058a1b2c063f)

-Cette plateforme permettra la comparaison multicritère des différentes alternatives pour un projet, en se basant sur les méthodes bien établies de l’Analytic Hierarchy Process (AHP), la Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS), ainsi que leurs variantes Fuzzy : le Fuzzy Analytic Hierarchy Process (FAHP) et le Fuzzy Technique for Order of Preference by Similarity to Ideal Solution (FTOPSIS).
+This platform will enable multi-criteria comparison of different project alternatives based on well-established methods such as the Analytic Hierarchy Process (AHP), the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS), as well as their Fuzzy variants: the Fuzzy Analytic Hierarchy Process (FAHP) and the Fuzzy Technique for Order of Preference by Similarity to Ideal Solution (FTOPSIS).

 ## Table of Contents